The Tone Bender Timeline

 Vic Flick's Fender Imbroglio amp and his original Maestro Fuzz-Tone

 Assuming memory has not failed either Vic or Gary (can't blame them - this was a long time ago!), there is another explanation for this contradiction.
 Gary is simply confusing Vic Flick with another session guitarist in London from that time.
 Jim Sullivan was one of the top session guitarists, who was also known to own a fuzz pedal in 1964 or '65, as was Jimmy Page.
 This is pre Yardbirds, so Page was not yet a well known name.
 Both Jim Sullivan and Jimmy Page were very in-demand session guitarists, along with Vic Flick, Eric Ford, and others in the 1964-65 period the Tone Bender would have been developed.
 They all knew each other, played the same sessions together occasionally, and reportedly the two Jims even borrowed each others gear from time to time.
 Both were favorites of producer Shel Talmy.
 Sullivan and Page played together on a Brenda Lee session in August 1964.
 On one occasion, Big Jim, Jimmy Page, and Vic Flick all played on the same session together at Decca studio 2 in North London.
 To avoid confusion of the two 'Jims', Sullivan was nicknamed 'big' Jim, and Page 'little' Jim, and both were favorites of producer Shel Talmy.
-Big Jim and Vic owned a Fuzz-Tone, and Page owned a hand made Roger Mayer fuzz box.
-Gary always mentions Vic Flick as the creator of the James Bond theme when telling this story, so he clearly knows who Vic is now, but at the time, he may have simply confused any one of these three session guitarists as the person who walked into Macaris that day.
+Big Jim and Vic both owned Fuzz-Tones, as did Page, who also owned a hand made Roger Mayer fuzz box.
+Gary always mentions Vic Flick as the creator of the James Bond theme when telling this story, so he clearly knew which one Vic was.
+That said, each of those session men frequented Macaris, and this does seem to be a case of confusing one session guy for another.